genzzo/canonical/README.md

 ## Description

-In the spirit of the Vanilla framework this project only uses html, css, and good old vanialla Javascript
+In the spirit of the Vanilla framework this project only uses html, css, and good old vanilla Javascript

 ## Running the project